olson-sean-k/plexus-web/src/user-guide/graphs.md

 into storage.
 Keys are exposed as strongly typed and opaque values, which can be used to refer to an entity.

-## Geometry
+## Data and Geometry

-`MeshGraph` exposes a type parameter that determines the representation of geometry in a graph.
-This type must implement the `GraphGeometry` trait, which specifies which types are used for geometry in vertices, arcs, edges, and faces.
+`MeshGraph` accepts a single type parameter that determines the types of data associated with entities (vertices, arcs, edges, and faces) in the graph.
+This type must implement the `GraphData` trait, which provides an associated type for each entity.

 ```rust linenums="1"
 pub struct Vertex {